- The BitConnect Ponzi scheme was shuttered one year ago today

 BitConnect, the crypto scheme that promised holders regular returns on their investment, closed its doors one year ago today, bringing an end to one of the more unpleasant chapters in cryptocurrency’s short history.
 While many in the crypto community are celebrating the anniversary of its demise, the shockwaves are still being felt by those who plowed savings and borrowed money into BitConnect, only to see it vanish into dust overnight.
 Some of the high-profile promoters are still awaiting trial in response to class action lawsuits filed against them by former investors, meaning that the name BitConnect will not be completely consigned to the history books just yet.

-BitConnect launched in February of 2017 and marketed itself as a fund where investments were guaranteed to bring monthly profits.
+BitConnect launched in 2016 and marketed itself as a fund where investments were guaranteed to bring monthly profits.
 The price of the token rose from under a dollar to $50 by June as more and more people signed up for the platform, aided by promoters such as Craig Grant, Trevon James, Ryan Hildreth, and CryptoNick, who pushed the platform for all it was worth on social media, making millions from referrals in the process.

 The Pyramid Collapses